How to Start Elimination Communication Part 2:

 A young baby can lay on the changing pad while you dress him.
 A toddler can sit on a chair while putting on cloth training pants and pulling them up.
 Allow your baby to be as involved in the dressing process as he can be based upon his current capabilities.

 That wraps up How to Start Elimination Communication Part 2: How to Potty.
-Next up is our post addressing the ways in which elimination communication works.
+Next we will share the ways in which elimination communication works.

 Would you like to receive tips on practicing EC and early potty training?